Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

 8. \emph{Rotational instability}.
 The blow-up solutions constructed in Theorem~\ref{thm:main-thm} and also in \cite{KimKwon2020arXiv} (when $m\geq1$) are non-generic and obtained in the regime $|\eta|\ll b$.
 A natural question is the dynamics near these blow-up solutions.

-When $m\geq1$, in view of the modulation equations $\frac{\lambda_{s}}{\lambda}+b=0$, $\gamma_{s}=(m+1)\eta$, $b_{s}+b^{2}+\eta^{2}\approx0$, and $\eta_{s}\approx0$, the regime with $\eta(t)\approx\eta_{0}\neq0$ seems to be generic.
+When $m\geq1$, in view of the modulation equations $\frac{\lmb_{s}}{\lmb}+b=0$, $\gmm_{s}=(m+1)\eta$, $b_{s}+b^{2}+\eta^{2}\approx0$, and $\eta_{s}\approx0$, the regime with $\eta(t)\approx\eta_{0}\neq0$ seems to be generic.
 In this regime, solutions concentrate to the spatial scale up to $|\eta_{0}|$, then stop concentrating but exhibit a quick rotation of the phase by $\mathrm{sgn}(\eta_{0})(m+1)\pi$ on the time inverval of length $\sim|\eta_{0}|$, and then spread out.
 This nonlinear scenario is presented by constructing an explicit one-parameter family of solutions \cite{KimKwon2019arXiv}.
 It is conjectured in \cite{KimKwon2020arXiv} that the aforementioned rotational instability is universal in the vicinity of pseudoconformal blow-up solutions.

-When $m=0$, even constructing an explicit continuous family of solutions exhibiting the instability of blow-up solutions remains an interesting open question.
-The analysis of the instability mechanism will require more refinements to the modulation equations.
-In our construction in Theorem~\ref{thm:main-thm}, we found logarithmic corrections to the above modulation equations, but only when $|\eta|\leq\frac{b}{|\log b|}$, which is valid only in the blow-up regime.
+When $m=0$, even the construction of a continuous family of solutions exhibiting the instability of blow-up solutions (i.e., the analogue of \cite{KimKwon2019arXiv}) remains as an interesting open question.
+In particular, the analysis of the instability mechanism would require even more refined understanding of the modulation equations; the modulation equations found in our proof of Theorem~\ref{thm:main-thm} are only valid under $|\eta|\leq\frac{b}{|\log b|}$ (rotational instability is turned off) and $b>0$ (shrinking regime).

-In fact, the rotational instability is also expected in other relevant equations.
-Authors in \cite{BergWilliams2013} present formal computations and numerical evidences for a quick rotation by the angle $\pi$ for the $1$-equivariant Landau-Lifschitz-Gilbert equation.
+Rotational instability is also expected in other relevant equations.
+Authors in \cite{BergWilliams2013} present formal computations and numerical evidences for a quick rotation by the angle $\pi$ for the $1$-equivariant Landau--Lifschitz--Gilbert equation.